I spent three months working on a personal project: a mobile app redesign for ♫ Spotify

 With dozens of new features being added every year, Spotify’s interface has slowly become increasingly confusing, frustrating, and inefficient.

-Some of Spotify's recently added interactions are relatively half-baked.
+A couple of Spotify's recently added interactions are relatively half-baked.
 No matter how useful or interesting these features could be, the design is holding it back.
 A few small improvements to these would go a long way.

 For one, there’s a lack of parity between the features that the desktop version of Spotify offers and the mobile app version.
 And beyond that, there’s a general lack of visual consistency within the mobile app that seems careless and unnecessary and could be easily smoothed out.